void-linux/void-docs/src/about/index.md

-# About
+# 关于

-Welcome to the Void Handbook!
+欢迎来到 Void 手册!
 Please be sure to read the "[About This Handbook](./about-this-handbook.md)" section to learn how to use this documentation effectively.
 A local copy of this handbook, in several formats, can be [installed](../xbps/index.md) via the `void-docs` package and accessed